 - Demonstrate the working solutions to your lab assistant during scheduled time.
-Hand in your solutions to theory questions on paper.
-Then send the modified code files to the assistant (put TDDD16 <Name of the assignment> in the topic field).
-One e-mail per group. - Deadline for all the assignments is: December 15, 2010 You will get 3 extra points on the final exam if you finish on time!
-But the 'extra credit work' assignments in the laboratory instructions will give no extra credits this year.
+Then send the modified files to the same assistant as well as answers to questions if any (put TDDD55 < Name of the assignment > in the topic field).
+One e-mail per group. - ▶ Deadline for all the assignments is: December 15,2011. - Remember to register yourself in the webreg system, www.ida.liu.se/webreg (closed, e-mail your laboratory assistant)